 For example, the monthly gross salary includes all social contributions that an employee must pay to the state budget.
 These are the social security (or pension) contribution and the health insurance, both being deducted before calculating the income tax due on salary.

 The gross salary refers to the total amount an employer agrees to pay to an employee, before any taxes or other deductions are applied.
+The gross salary is generally agreed upon in your employment contract.
 This figure includes mandatory social contributions such as social security contribution (CAS) and health insurance contribution (CASS), which are two important components of the Romanian social contributions system.
-On the other hand, the net salary is the actual amount employees take home after all these deductions are applied.

 In Romania, the primary deductions due by an employee from gross salary include: